Poowin Bunyavejchewin

 Home

-In 2022, Bunyavejchewin founded his own think tank based in India’s North West Delhi called the Vejchewin Research Institute (VRI).
-His publications have appeared in academic journals, such as Asian International Studies Review and Asian Politics & Policy.
+In 2022, Bunyavejchewin founded his own think tank based in India’s North West Delhi called the Vejchewin Research Institute.
+His publications in English have appeared in academic journals, such as Asian Politics & Policy and Strategic Analysis.
 His opinions on BL trends in Thailand have been quoted in media outlets, including TIME and The Economist.
+He welcomes proposals for the supervision or co-supervision of undergraduate and postgraduate students in the fields of comparative and international politics.

 Research Interests